 Often some people are confused that yellow gold represent pure gold.
 But it is far from the truth, there are different level of purity in gold.

 Gold you see in all jewelry stores are made by combining pure gold with metals such as zinc and copper.
-These metals give the yellow gold it colour.
+These metals give the yellow gold it's color.
 The purity of gold can be determined by the ratio of metal used to combine and make the yellow gold.

-The higher the karat amount, the higher the actual gold content, but in exchange the gold piece become less durable and become 'softer'.
+The higher the karat amount, the higher the actual gold content, but in exchange the gold jewelry become less durable and become 'softer'.